Meeting Announcement: NO SUMMER MEETINGS! See you again in September!

 Photo Writing Prompts NEW! for 2018 – Members’ Photos

 TMTW members are invited to participate in choosing the monthly Photo Writing Prompt by submitting good quality, sharp ORIGINAL (YOUR photo – not someone else’s) images in JPG format to Jerri Garza.
 Do not send anything from the Internet as we would be subject to heavy fines.

-Send two to four images no later than the 10th of each month to Jerri at moc.o1555819676ohay@1555819676flowg1555819676nikla1555819676ta1555819676.
+Send two to four images no later than the 10th of each month to Jerri at moc.o1563514929ohay@1563514929flowg1563514929nikla1563514929ta1563514929.
 Jerri will then send four selections to Kip for inclusion in the newsletter.
-Please give your images a title and have images ready for publication.
+Please have images at high resolution for publication.
 There is no monetary compensation for TMTW use of members’ images.
 Images must be received by the deadline for use in the writing prompts.
 It is not required to submit images for writing prompts participation.

 The writing guidelines remain at 500 words or fewer, Times New Roman, 12-point font.
 If you wish, you may read or have your Opportunity read at the monthly meeting.
 You can choose to write about one, several, or all images.
 If all images are selected for the Writing Opportunity, then attempt to combine the images into one related assignment.

 Use these as they are or use anything they might inspire in you.
 You can also choose not to read, but whatever your choice you can always submit it for publication in Chaos.
 Black and white versions of members photos may be included in the Chaos if anyone chooses their photo as writing inspiration.
 Submitting a photo implies permission to reproduce as TMTW chooses and we will credit the photographer in every instance.
 Questions?
 Email Jerri at moc.o1563514929ohay@1563514929flowg1563514929nikla1563514929ta1563514929.